dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline.md

 ## Add your `dlt` project directory to GitHub

-If you have not already, you need to initialize a Git repo in your `dlt` project directory and push it to GitHub as described in [Adding locally hosted code to GitHub](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github).
+You will need a GitHub repository for your project.
+If you don't have one yet, you need to initialize a Git repo in your `dlt` project directory and push it to
+GitHub as described in [Adding locally hosted code to GitHub](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github).

 ## Ensure your pipeline works